 - Specialized Accreditation of Science and Engineering Programs

 ABET-accredited programs are recognized worldwide.
 Graduates of ABET-accredited engineering programs are eligible to register as professional engineers in many countries around the world, including the United States, Canada and Australia, after passing the required examinations.
 The undergraduate computer science program is accredited by the Computing Accreditation Commission of ABET.
 The undergraduate actuarial science and biology programs are accredited by the Applied and Natural Science Accreditation Commission of ABET.
-The undergraduate programs in construction engineering, computer engineering, computer science, electronics engineering, and mechanical engineering in the School of Sciences and Engineering are accredited by the Engineering Accreditation Commission of ABET (111 Market Place, Suite 1050, Baltimore, MD 21201-4012; tel 410.347.7700).
+The undergraduate programs in construction engineering, computer engineering, electronics engineering, and mechanical engineering in the School of Sciences and Engineering are accredited by the Engineering Accreditation Commission of ABET (415 North Charles Street, Baltimore, MD 21201. tel +1.410.347.7700, www.abet.org).
 In addition, AUC's chemistry program received accreditation from the Canadian Society for Chemistry (CSC).

 AUC's Architectural Engineering bachelor's program received accreditation from UNESCO-UIA Charter for Architectural Education in March 2014.
 It is the label of excellence in architectural education of the UIA, the world's largest international organization, which brings together professional organizations of architects in 124 countries and territories all over the world.
 Graduates of UNESCO-UIA validated architectural programs are eligible to apply for registration as professional architects in many countries around the world, after passing the required licensing requirements.
 The bachelor's in architectural engineering at AUC was also granted equivalency by the Egyptian Supreme Council of Universities in January 2012.
 Accordingly, graduates of the program are entitled to immediate professional licensure upon graduation by the Egyptian Syndicate of Engineers, the sole authority for licensing the practice of architecture in Egypt.

 - Specialized Accreditation of the School of Business